Sopa De Pedra

-Sopa de Pedra is an all-female Portuguese vocal ensemble exploring the country's oral traditions, long carried by women work songs, lullabies, romances, festive and devotional chants.
-Their music is built around a cappella polyphony, at times accompanied by traditional percussion such as the adufe and pandeiro.
-Through their multi-voice arrangements, they breathe new life into a heritage long confined to the domestic sphere, bringing it onto contemporary stages in Portugal and abroad.<br>
+Sopa de Pedra a Portuguese all-female vocal ensemble that explores the country’s oral traditions, passed down for generations by women through work songs, lullabies, ballads, and festive and religious songs.
+Their music is based on a cappella polyphony, sometimes accompanied by traditional percussion instruments such as the adufe and the pandeiro.
+Through their polyphonic arrangements, they breathe new life into a heritage long confined to the domestic sphere, bringing it to the forefront of contemporary stages, both in Portugal and abroad.
+Concert curated by Alain Weber.

 All dates

-Sopa de Pedra is an all-female Portuguese vocal ensemble exploring the country's oral traditions, long carried by women work songs, lullabies, romances, festive and devotional chants.
-Their music is built around a cappella polyphony, at times accompanied by traditional percussion such as the adufe and pandeiro.
-Through their multi-voice arrangements, they breathe new life into a heritage long confined to the domestic sphere, bringing it onto contemporary stages in Portugal and abroad.<br>
+Sopa de Pedra a Portuguese all-female vocal ensemble that explores the country’s oral traditions, passed down for generations by women through work songs, lullabies, ballads, and festive and religious songs.
+Their music is based on a cappella polyphony, sometimes accompanied by traditional percussion instruments such as the adufe and the pandeiro.
+Through their polyphonic arrangements, they breathe new life into a heritage long confined to the domestic sphere, bringing it to the forefront of contemporary stages, both in Portugal and abroad.
+Concert curated by Alain Weber.

 Beyond the music, their approach carries a deeper commitment: to restore audibility to women's voices long confined to the domestic sphere and to the realm of the unofficial, and to bring this heritage into dialogue with contemporary issues.
 On stage, their understated yet deeply present performance invites the audience into an attentive, almost ritual listening, where the voice becomes a place of shared memory.